Japan Becomes a WATERWORLD as the Rice Fields are Flooded in Preparation for TAUE (pronounced TA OO EH)- rice transplantation

-If one were to have a window-seat on a daytime flight out of Narita airport in mid-April, looking down below upon the Kanto Plain, one would see densely packed clusters of houses,the small scattered dark green islands of evergreen trees (mostly cedar) which grow on uncultivatable hills ( many of which are actually ancient burial mounds!), and between them, the dull, lifeless, brown and straw-colored spaces where the rice is grown between May and October.
-Then, if that same person would fly back to Narita about two weeks later, again with a seat by the window, he or she would probably gasp in astonishment when looking down below, as they would have witnessed what is surely the most dramatic annual landscape tranformation which takes place in this area (where there is practically no long lasting snowfall)- the creation of a veritable WATERWORLD as the rice fields are flooded in preparation for the transplantation of the young rice plants.
+If one were to have a window-seat on a daytime flight out of Narita airport in mid-April, looking down upon the Kanto Plain below, one would see densely packed clusters of houses, the small scattered dark green islands of evergreen trees (mostly cedar) which grow on uncultivatable hills ( many of which are actually ancient burial mounds!), and between them, the dull, lifeless, brown and straw-colored spaces where the rice is grown between May and October.
+Then, if that same person were to fly back to Narita about two weeks later, again with a seat by the window, he or she would probably gasp in astonishment when looking down below, as they would have witnessed what is surely the most dramatic annual landscape tranformation which takes place in this area (where there is practically no long lasting snowfall)- the creation of a veritable WATERWORLD as the rice fields are flooded in preparation for the transplantation of the young rice plants.

 The scene from ground level can be just as impressive, but in a different way, with the mirror-like surfaces of the flooded fields dotted with egrets, ducks and herons.
 Then, at night, there is the crazed chorus of frogs who sound as if they just CANNOT contain the sheer joy of having been so well watered.

-In Japan, the first week of May has a string of national holidays in it making up what is known as Golden Week.
+In Japan, the first week of May has a string of national holidays in it making up what is known as Golden Week (this year, the first year of Reiwa the holiday is ten days long!).
 The original intention behind the creation of what is now a popular time for the Japanese ( and foreign residents in Japan) to go on a vacation, or just take a well needed rest, was to provide the rice farmers, most of whom also work regular jobs,with the time to do the rice transplanting.
 Since the 1970`s and the widespread availability of mechanical transplanters, this task has become much, MUCH easier than it used to be, when nearly everyone in the village would have to lend a hand to help complete the long, backbreaking labor.
 Now, with the help of the machines (which most of Tsukuba`s rice farmers own), the work can be done by one person, in less than an hour (for one field).

-If you take a walk, bike ride, or drive, around the Tsukuban countryside this week (like Ive been doing for the past few days), you will be able to see the transplantation (ta ue 田植え, in Japanese), for yourselves.
+If you take a walk, bike ride, or drive, around the Tsukuban countryside this week (like I`ve been doing for the past few days), you will be able to see the transplantation (ta ue 田植え, in Japanese), for yourselves.
 The farmers are usually very friendly and happy to chat about rice production.
-If you are lucky, they might even let you try your hand at some transplanting (though the farmers who let me have a try surely regret that they had- my rows were all crooked!).
+If you are lucky, they might even let you try your hand at some transplanting (though I am sure the farmers who let me have a try regret that they had- my rows were all crooked!).

 When the plowing is done, the fields are also fertilized.
-In the old days, the fertilizer was of course all organic (fermented plant and animal waste matter), but now most farmers also use chemical fertilizers.
+In past ages, the fertilizer was of course all organic (fermented plant and animal waste matter), but now most farmers also use chemical fertilizers.